 - Search for and select your favourite song

 - Program a series of 4 beat or 2 beat samples

 - Add a drum beat

 - Watch your friends make tweaks and changes

 - Mix it up with filters and effects during playback

 The key component is that you're exploring music interactively with your friends from the comfort of your own home.

 Unfortunately, due to copyright constraints I can't serve this application with the full 14,000 song Universal catalogue.
-Fortunately, one of the team, Isaac Chien, is an artist himself and he was gracious enough to let us serve a stripped back demo featuring one of his songs.
-You can check it out here.
-Alternatively, watch Isaac sample The Carpenters using the complete application (MIDI and all) below:
+Fortunately, one of the team, Isaac Chien, is an artist himself and recorded a demo – watch Isaac sample The Carpenters using the complete application (MIDI and all) below: